FinleyMcIlwaine/uwyo-cosc4780-5010-midterm-template/README.md

 Check the midterm PDF on WyoCourses for detailed instructions.

-Feel free to update this README with documentation/notes/thoughts etc.
+Feel free to update this README with documentation/notes/thoughts etc. If you do any extra credit features, note them here as well.